nim-lang/packages/README.md

   * tags   - A list of tags describing this package.
   * description - A description of this package.
   * license - The license of the source code in the package.
-  * web    - An optional URL for humans to read additional information about the package.
+  * web    - (Optional) A URL for humans to read additional information about the package.
-  * doc    - An optional URL for humans to read the package HTML documentation
+  * doc    - (Optional) A URL for humans to read the package HTML documentation
+  * extended-description - (Optional) More information about the package.
+This can be on multiple lines and could include Markdown styles.
+  * categories - (Optional) A list of global categories this package belongs.
+  * code-quality - (Optional) An integer evaluation of code quality between 1 (low) to 4 (highly mature code).
+  * doc-quality - (Optional) An integer evaluation of documentation quality between 1 (no documentation) to 4 (professional documentation).
+  * project-quality - (Optional) An integer evaluation of project maturity from 1 (Abandonned project) to 4 (Living project with community).
+  * logo      - (Optional) The URL of the package logo.
+  * screenshots - (Optional) A list of URLs of screenshots of the package.

+The optional fields are displayed when using nimble ``search`` or ``list`` commands or can be used by other tools like https://nimble.directory.

 ### Requirements